guilleliss/simple-silex-cms/README.md

 * Wizzad installation with database initialization.
 * Page CRUD.
 * Better user managment, authorization and authentication.
-* Add vagrant environment with all the required resources.
 * Testing, lots of testing.